BlizzCrafter/MonoGame.SplineFlower/README.md

 A SplineWalker also has 3 different built-in movement modes:

-- **Once** travels the BézierSpline just one time and will stop at the last control point.
+- **Once** travels the spline just one time and will stop at the last control point.
-- **Looped** travels the BézierSpline infinitely (smoothly starts again at the starting point).
+- **Looped** travels the spline infinitely (smoothly starts again at the starting point).
-- **PingPong** travels the BézierSpline forward and then backward when he reaches the last control point / starting point (infinitely).
+- **PingPong** travels the spline forward and then backward when he reaches the last control point / starting point (infinitely).

+It's also possible to define different trigger directions:

+- **Forward** triggers only in the forward direction.
+- **Backward** triggers only in the backward direction.
+- **ForwardAndBackward** triggers in both directions.

+> Note:It's also possible to control a SplineWalker with your Keyboard or GamePad if you wish so!

 ---